Mauitron/Void-Vault/README.md

 **Weaker assumptions:**
 - Your input sequences can be simple (security comes from geometry)
-- You sure at least a 8-12 char input password / phrase
+- You use at least a 8-12 char input password / phrase
 - You don't need to remember complex passwords

 ## Licensing